bitsandbricks/portfolio_en/content/about/main/index.md

     <b>Inter-American Development Bank — Consultant</b><br>
     (feb 2019 - present)<br>
     Data Science consultant, developing data visualization, spatial analysis and statistical modeling tools for data driven policy evaluation.<br>
-    Building georeferenced databases, applying statistical models and machine learning to analyze large scale data and test working hypotheses for the evaluation of IADB funded programs.<br>
+    Building georeferenced databases, applying statistical models and machine learning to analyze large scale data and test working hypotheses for the evaluation of IADB funded programs.<br><br>

     <b>Bunge & Born Foundation — Research Fellow</b>

     (apr 2018 - present) Applying geo data science techniques and tools to study the spatial diffusion patterns of infectious diseases in Argentina.<br>
-    Developing and maintaining the tools and infrastructure to analyze and combine diverse large scale data layers (Census records, cell phone records, human settlement patterns and road network analysis) to identify critical areas and prioritize resource allocation for public health initiatives.
+    Developing and maintaining the tools and infrastructure to analyze and combine diverse large scale data layers (Census records, cell phone records, human settlement patterns and road network analysis) to identify critical areas and prioritize resource allocation for public health initiatives.<br><br>

     <b>Government of Argentina — Consultant</b>

-    (sep 2017 - july 2019) Developing an automated system for the extraction, analysis and visualization  of nation-wide data produced by the nation’s Urban Infrastructure Agency; developing techniques to gauge progress and measure the effect of federal urbanization programs.
+    (sep 2017 - july 2019) Developing an automated system for the extraction, analysis and visualization  of nation-wide data produced by the nation’s Urban Infrastructure Agency; developing techniques to gauge progress and measure the effect of federal urbanization programs.<br><br>

     <b>CIPPEC - Cities Program (Buenos Aires, Argentina) — Consultant</b>

     (jul 2017 - jan 2018) Researching the convergence of Smart City technologies and  strategic planning, in the context of Argentine municipalities.<br>
-    Developing data analysis and visualization of complex issues in the urban agenda, designed for a general audience.
+    Developing data analysis and visualization of complex issues in the urban agenda, designed for a general audience.<br><br>

     <b>The American City Coalition (Boston, USA) — Data Science Fellow</b>

     (aug 2016 - may 2017)
     Gathering, analyzing and visualizing large data repositories to evaluate public policies, and detect opportunities for improvement.
-Applying spatial analysis to research the effect of public housing and local development programs.
+Applying spatial analysis to research the effect of public housing and local development programs.<br><br>

     <b>Boston Area Research Initiative (Boston, USA) — Researcher</b>

     (jan 2016 - may 2017) Using social media and administrative data analysis to identify gentrification indicators, track them across time, and evaluate their implications for socioeconomic displacement in urban environments.
-Developing new statistical indices, visualizations and online maps designed to inform policymakers.
+Developing new statistical indices, visualizations and online maps designed to inform policymakers.<br><br>